+The Justice Department today announced preliminary agreements with the Los Angeles County Sheriff's Department to make broad changes to policing in the Antelope Valley and enforcement of Section 8 housing.
 The agreements are the result of a two-year civil rights probe which found that the Lancaster and Palmdale sheriff's stations engaged in a pattern or practice of stops, searches, seizures, and excessive force in violation of the Constitution and federal law.
 In addition, DOJ investigators found a pattern or practice of discrimination against blacks in its enforcement of the Housing Choice Voucher Program -- Section 8 housing -- in violation of the Fair Housing Act.

 The federal probe of Antelope Valley sheriff's stations found:

 - that blacks, and to a lesser extent Latinos, are more likely to be stopped and/or searched than whites, even when controlling for factors other than race, such as crime rates;